TUM-LMF/fieldRNN/readme.md

 ##### Source code of Rußwurm & Körner (2017) at [EARTHVISION 2017](https://www.grss-ieee.org/earthvision2017/)

-When you use this source please consider citing
+When you use this code please cite
 ```
-Rußwurm, M., and M. Körner.
-(2017) "Temporal Vegetation Modelling using Long Short-Term Memory Networks
+Rußwurm M., Körner M. (2017).
+Temporal Vegetation Modelling using Long Short-Term Memory Networks
-for Crop Identification from Medium-Resolution Multi-Spectral Satellite Images" In Proceedings of the
+for Crop Identification from Medium-Resolution Multi-Spectral Satellite Images.
+In Proceedings of the
-IEEE Conference on Computer Vision and Pattern Recognition Workshops, Honolulu, HI, USA, 21 Juli 2017.
+IEEE Conference on Computer Vision and Pattern Recognition (CVPR) Workshops, 2017.
 ```

 #### Tensorflow Graphs
 The TensorFlow graphs for recurrent and convolutional networks are defined at ```rnn_model.py``` and ```cnn_model.py```.